Philadelphia Divorce Lawyers

-The prospect of divorce can be expected or unexpected, but either way there are bound to be twists and turns along the way.
-Just as every separating couple has different needs, every state has rules that guide how things plays out.
-Understanding your state’s laws can build a framework to provide reassurance during the process.
-With property settlements, alimony, child support, and child custody at stake, this is not a time to rush through.
+The prospect of divorce can be expected or unexpected, but either way there are bound to be challenges during the process.
+Just as every separating couple has different needs, every state has rules for the proceedings.
+Understanding Pennsylvania state laws can help build a framework to provide reassurance during the process.
+With property settlements, alimony, child support, and child custody at stake, this is not a time to rush things.
 Emotions can run high, and snap decisions can lead to long-term, unpleasant consequences.

 Once the decision to divorce is made, one spouse will engage a lawyer’s services.
-Next, a divorce complaint will explain why the plaintiff is requesting the divorce, and what they want in terms of child custody, finances, and property.
+Next, a divorce complaint will explain why the plaintiff is requesting the divorce, including what they want in terms of child custody, finances, and property.
 The lawyer then serves it to the other spouse with a summons to respond.
-If the defendant does not respond, the court will assume that they are in agreement.
+If the defendant does not respond, the court will assume that the couple is in agreement.
 Then, the couple will exchange information about income and property.
 Some couples finish the divorce through settlement or mediation, which requires approval from a judge.
 Otherwise, the case heads to trial.

 Grounds for Divorce in Pennsylvania

 In Pennsylvania, there are two types of divorce: fault and no-fault.
 In fault divorces, a plaintiff alleges that the defendant holds the fault for the divorce and must show proof of misconduct.
 Common examples are adultery, cruelty, and abandonment for over one year.
 No-fault divorces are based on a marriage’s irretrievable breakdown.
 Reasons may include that the couple simply could not get along, they provide mutual consent for the divorce, or they experienced a two-year separation.